 Who Was Joan of Arc?

-Joan of Arc, nicknamed "The Maid of Orléans," was born in 1412 in Domrémy, Bar, France.
-A national heroine of France, at age 18 she led the French army to victory over the English at Orléans.
+A national heroine of France, at age 18 Joan of Arc led the French army to victory over the English at Orléans.
 Captured a year later, Joan was burned at the stake as a heretic by the English and their French collaborators.
 She was canonized as a Roman Catholic saint more than 500 years later, on May 16, 1920.

 At the time of Joan of Arc’s birth, France was embroiled in a long-running war with England known as the Hundred Years’ War; the dispute began over who would be the heir to the French throne.
 By the early 15th century, northern France was a lawless frontier of marauding armies.